 Appearing before a judge is bad enough.
 Having to do that with your abuser present is even worse.
 Trying be your own lawyer and make decisions about what to say and what evidence to present is nearly impossible.

-You need a lawyer.
-If you can’t afford one make sure to reach out to an organization that can help you find a lawyer or at least provide you with a victim advocate.
+It is better to have a lawyer, but that isn’t always possible.
+If you can’t afford an attorney make sure to reach out to an organization that can help you find a lawyer or at least provide you with a victim advocate.
 They will assist you in this difficult process.

 The Decision of the Judge